steven5703/discordCONSOLE/README.md

 # Commands
 ### In Discord itself
--`!help` - Shows all commands.
+- `!help` - Shows all commands.
--`!restart` - Restarts the bot
+- `!restart` - Restarts the bot
--`!info` - Shows simple information about the bot
+- `!info` - Shows simple information about the bot
 - + some built in Commando commands.

 ### In console
--`//channel <exact name or ID>` - Sets the speaking channel.
+- `//channel <exact name or ID>` - Sets the speaking channel.
 This must be ran *before* you are able to speak.

 # Known Issues (that probably won't be fixed)
 - You can't DM users.